maxalbert/bug_reports/mkdocs-awesome-pages-plugin/issue_16/README.md

 # To reproduce:

-First install the required dependencies.
+1) Install the required dependencies.

-Either using `poetry`:
+If you use `poetry`, you can simply run:
 ```
 $ poetry install
 ```

-Or using plain pip:
+If you don't use `poetry`, you will need to install the dependencies manually via pip:
 ```
 $ pip install mkdocs mkdocs-awesome-pages-plugin mktheapidocs
+$ pip install ./dummy_python_module
 ```

-Next, serve the docs by running the following command (leave out the `poetry run` if you don't use poetry).:
+2) Next, serve the docs by running the following command (leave out the `poetry run` if you don't use poetry).:
 ```
 poetry run mkdocs serve
 ```
 Then navigate to http://localhost:8000/ to open the docs.

-If you check the arrangement of entries in the navigation bar, they should appear in the following, correct order (as specified by the `arrange` key in `docs/.pages`):
+3) Check that the arrangement of entries in the navigation bar is as expected.
+They should appear in the following order (as specified by the `arrange` key in `docs/.pages`):
 ```
 - Home
 - Tutorials